nllz/IRTF-HRPC/draft-quichr.md

 ### Transparency and IoT

-As discussed, end-to-end encryption on the transport layer makes monitoring and filtering of the traffic more complex, which might lead to the adoption of other network manageer practics.
+End-to-end encryption on the transport layer makes monitoring and filtering of the traffic more complex, and can lead to the adoption of other network management practices to obtain this information.

-This has implications also on the management of IoT (Internet of Things) devices.
+This has implications on the management of IoT (Internet of Things) devices.
 If an IoT device adopts QUIC, it will be harder for the user who owns the device to monitor what data is communicated with third parties.
-Moreover, also making research into the dissemination of cookies and malware might become more complex.
+It would also be more difficult to conduct research into the promulgation of malware, cookies and other artefacts.

 Adequate tooling to protect the right to privacy of IoT users has not yet been developed.

 Conclusions and Recommendations
 ===============================